SpicyLemon/SpicyLemon/bash_fun/figure/README.md

 * `state-sync-setup.sh` - Sets up a directory to house a node that uses statesync.
 * `cosmovisor-setup.sh` - Sets up a cosmovisor directory.
 * `test_all.sh` - Runs a standard set of test make targets.
+* `to_hash.sh` - Converts amounts of nhash into hash and includes commas.
+* `estimate-block-time.sh` - Estimate future block heights for a time or time for a height.
+* `get-block-times.sh` - Get information about block times, and how long each took to cut.

 ## Details